Community Fibre Broadband Review (Updated June 2026)

 -

-One Touch Switching: This is the fresh practical detail worth adding.
-If you opt in, Community Fibre handles the switching process with your old provider and aims to keep your old service live until the new one is up and running.
+One Touch Switching: If you opt in, Community Fibre can handle the switching process with your old provider.
+Their current switching guidance says your old service should only be switched off once the Community Fibre service is live.

 -